Pamela454/Sinatra-Portfolio-Project/README.md

 # Electronic Medical Record

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/emr`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: This gem allows physicians to manage patient lists and for patients to also view their medical history and active medical problems.